imdrasil/jennifer.cr/README.md

 dependencies:
   jennifer:
     github: imdrasil/jennifer.cr
-    version: "~> 0.5.1"
+    version: "~> 0.6.0"
 ```

 ### Requirements

 - you need to choose one of existing adapters for your db: [mysql](https://github.com/crystal-lang/crystal-mysql) or [postgres](https://github.com/will/crystal-pg);
-- if you prefer to use crystal `<0.23.1` - use jennifer `<0.4.2` (crystal `0.23.0` is buggy and not supported).
+- crystal `>= 0.25.0`

 ## Usage

 Jennifer allows you to maintain everything for your models - from db migrations and field mapping to callbacks and building queries.
-For detailed information see the [guide](https://imdrasil.github.io/jennifer.cr/docs/) or [api documentation](https://imdrasil.github.io/jennifer.cr/versions).
+For detailed information see the [guide](https://imdrasil.github.io/jennifer.cr/docs/) and [API documentation](https://imdrasil.github.io/jennifer.cr/versions).

 ### Migration